Some links in this post may be affiliate links

 Ensure that pot has a drainage hole and the soil is loose, free-draining to prevent from getting soggy as it can result in root-rot which can result in loss of leaves.

 The second possible reason for leaf drop in Ivy-leaved Pelargonium is wrong temperature due to exposure to cold drafts.
-Keep the plant away from cold drafts to maintain an average temperature at 18-300C.
+Keep the plant away from cold drafts to maintain an average warmth of 15-280C.
+Check out this guide on understanding temperature for houseplants.

 Leggy growth in Ivy Geranium is caused by too little light which means that the plant is not getting adequate light for making food needed for growth and development.